tobiusventures/sapper-template/README.md

 ### Development

 File changes will automatically trigger the browser to reload.
-Watch the terminal console for lint and compile errors.
+Watch the terminal console for compile errors.
 Watch the browser console for Website application errors.

 ```zsh
 [~] npm run dev